 We are all seeing the resulting impacts of Coronavirus (COVID-19) around the world.
-While this is a rapidly-evolving situation, we wanted to share updates on some of the steps we are taking to help keep our employees, customers, partners, and communities healthy and safe.
+While the situation continues to evolve, we are sharing updated information on the steps we are taking to help keep our employees, customers, partners, and communities healthy and safe.

-We are operating on facts and data, as they become available, and we are emphasizing the importance of following the guidelines and recommendations of the Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO) for reducing the spread of COVID-19.
+We are following applicable state orders governing in-person work, and we also are guided by recommendations of the Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO) for reducing the spread of COVID-19.
 This includes:

 Based on our current and incoming inventory levels of parts and supplies, we do not anticipate significant disruptions to supply chain.
 Many of our suppliers have resumed operations and are achieving near their expected levels of output.
 We are continuing to work with our manufacturing division and suppliers to minimize any potential delays for new products in the coming months.